 But that’s not God’s intention for you.
 He wants you to have an abundant life (John 10:10), full of purpose and meaning.

-With the start of summer, it’s the perfect time to reboot and begin a new season in your life.
+With the start of spring, it’s the perfect time to reboot and begin a new season in your life.
 Here are five ways to shake up your routine and keep God at the center.

 1. Pour Into Someone’s Life

 “All around you are people whose lives are filled with trouble and sorrow, and they need your compassion and encouragement.” —Billy Graham

 One of the best ways to re-energize your own life is to focus on someone else’s.
 Is there a young person in your life in need of a mentor?
 Approach him or her about being that person.
 Are there people in your family or neighborhood you don’t normally spend time with?
 Reach out and invite them to a meal or activity with you.